How to File an LLC in Texas

 Other Formation Processes

-After you’ve completed your Articles, you will have a few more sections to complete to close out the formation process.
+After you’ve completed your Articles, you will have a few more sections to complete to close out the certificate of formation process.

 Attachment/Letter of Consent

 You can attach any letters of consent to this section.
 Since you have already been given the option to attach the registered agent letter of consent in the registered agent article section, this section may not be beneficial.

 Enter the name and address of the person completing the formation documents.
 This does not have to be a member of the LLC or the registered agent.
 The organizer does not become a part of the entity by being listed as the organizer.

 The person organizing the application must enter their name here which will serve as an electronic signature.

 Delayed Effective Date

 This section allows you to delay the start date of your Texas LLC up to 90 days into the future.
 If you do not wish to set a future date as the effective date, leave this section blank.

 You have now completed all of the necessary data for the Certificate of Formation.
 Review each section carefully for accuracy.
 Make changes where needed.